Gob1inSharks/gob1insharks.github.io/README.md

 ### 1.2 Objective

-How can I create a camera controlled trolley that improves travelling through airports.
+How can I create a camera controlled trolley that improves travelling through airports?

 ## 2. Mthodology